-Erythema Marginatum is a red skin rash but it can become a serious health issue, as it associated with rheumatoid fever.
-Erythema marginatum is ring shaped, painless, firm rashes.
-They develop on the surface of the skin and internally extend up to subcutaneous tissue.
+Erythema marginatum is a red skin rash that can become a serious health issue as it is associated with rheumatoid fever.
+Erythema marginatum is ring shaped painless firm rash.
+It develops on the surface of the skin and internally it can extend to the subcutaneous tissues.

-The central part of the rash is clear and flat, but the borderline of the rash is elevated.
-Usually these rashes are situated on the thigh, arm and other part of the upper and lower limb of the body.
-Sometimes they also develop at the back of the body.
-Usually the facial region, palm and feet are not affected.
-Often the development of these rashes has been uncared, as they are painless.
-Unawareness of this syndrome causes ignorance from medical care.
+The central part of the rash is clear and flat but the borderline part of the rash is elevated.
+Usually these rashes are situated on the thighs, arms and other parts of the upper / lower limbs of the body.
+Sometimes it can also develop on the back of the body.
+Usually the facial region, palms and feet are not affected.
+Often these rashes go uncared for from a doctor because they are painless.
+[1, 4, 5]

 Image 1 : Erythema Marginatum

-In medical science, erythma stands for red and the Latin word “marginatum” means margin.
-Clinically Erythema Marginatum is a disease which is characterized by red skin rashes which look like nodules with distinct margin.
+In medical science, erythema stands for redness of the skin and the Latin word “marginatum” means margin.
+Clinically erythema marginatum is a disease which is characterized by red skin rashes which look like nodules with distinct margins.
 The edge of the rash is inflamed.
-There are two types of Erythema marginatum are identified.
+There are two types of erythema marginatum.

 Image 2: Cutaneous nodules in Erythema marginatum